kyle-hinson/Ocean-Model-Comparison/README.md

 # Ocean-Model-Comparison

-Analysis for paper "Representation of submesoscale baroclinic instabilities in ROMS and MPAS-O"
+Analysis for the paper "Representation of submesoscale baroclinic instabilities in ROMS and MPAS-O"

 This repository contains notebooks that will reproduce the figures in the paper "Representation of submesoscale baroclinic instabilities in ROMS and MPAS-O" by Kyle Hinson, Robert Hetland, Darren Engwirda, and Kat Smith, submitted to the Journal of Advances in Modeling Earth Systems.